Let Generosity FlowNov 29, 2021

 Of course, if yours is a company engaging in generosity marketing, or a nonprofit hoping to raise your profile, you want some attention for yourself.
 And here’s where it gets dicey.
 You’ll need to tread carefully.
 It is hard to have two people on the stage in the spotlight at the same time.

-Remember how AT&T handled the original TOMS Shoes commercial?
+Remember how AT&T handled the original TOMS Shoes commercial a decade ago?
 I loved those original commercials.
 Did you realize you don’t hear the AT&T company name mentioned until twenty-eight seconds into the thirty-second commercial?

 You should not be the center of the stage in the story of generosity.

 Every generous organization should make sure that the generosity fits comfortably with the organization’s ID.

 Attempts to do good that are ill-fitting or self-serving create a bad taste in the public’s mouth.
 But if a generosity program is organic to the organization, it is more likely to survive and thrive.
 The issue is not is it real but is it core?
 In other words, the generosity work needs to be core to the organization’s mission, model, product lines, or service.
 Vaseline, Brita, Dove, Clorox, and many other companies have figured out that organic good works best.

 Established companies that genuinely want to do good, as opposed to just looking good, can do it, but it may require some retooling of their ways.
 For every Warby Parker who has generosity as part of their startup DNA, there’s a Mars Candy that has put greater and greater emphasis on generosity as the years go by.
 It took transformation, time, and effort, but they’re doing it.

 Don’t just make generosity an artificial add-on to your company service and products.
 Make it a part of your reason for being.